Fl1s/Fl1s/README.md

 > <p>
 >   <i>
 >     My name is Max, and I am a Java developer.
 I'm currently in college and spend several hours a day learning new technology stacks or working on my own projects.
-Now I'm learning Docker.
-Soon I will move on to Kubernetes and later I will the wisdom of Kafka.
+Now I'm learning Kubernetes Soon I will move on to Jenkins and later I will the wisdom of Kafka.
 >   </i>
 > </p>